 The toothless woman behind a pile of tentacles stares at me.
 It’s a you-look-like-a-tourist kind of stare that transcends the language barrier.
 I nod and point my camera elsewhere.
-If I had bought a kilogram of squid from the toothless lady I’m sure I’d be posting her photo here but I have no intention of lugging around a bag full of squid through the Maeklong Railway Market, which is one of the more unusual places to visit near Bangkok.
+If I had bought a kilogram of squid from the toothless lady I’m sure I’d be posting her photo here but I have no intention of lugging around a bag full of squid through the Maeklong Railway Market.

 It has an indoor section with plenty of stalls selling all kinds of interesting local food, from thousand-year eggs to live chickens and vegetables.